sandftae/devstack/COMPATIBILITY.md

 | **2.4.8**              | 8.3          | 8.0 (MySQL)    | 2.12+        | N/A            |

 > [!NOTE]
-> Elasticsearch support is being phased out in newer DevStack presets in favor of OpenSearch.
+> Elasticsearch support is being phased out in newer **DEVSTACK** presets in favor of OpenSearch.

 ---